zachross015/music-research/journal_by_week/2025/06_June/week_26.md

 - Daily instagram commenting (watering plants) ONLY FOR GENUINE CONNECTION NOT FOR MANIPULATION
 - Referall deals ($50 to whoever refers, engineer or fellow musicians for gigs)
 - Share the wealth wherever possible!!!

+In trying to write out the lead sheets for my songs, I'm realizing just how little I know about analyzing chords.
+Need to do a deeper dive on this.
+Like how do I decide which chord to use for a lead sheet?
+Furthermore, how do I make a leadsheet?
+What is it's purpose?
+Tbh, I can't even read one very well.
+Maybe that's a big part of the problem.